SyuyaMurakami/StreamDataPanel-HS/README.md

     type GaugeData = (String, (Double, Double), Double) -- For gauge type RadarData = ([String], [Double], [Double]) -- For radar

 Then you can register your data stream with ``add`` function.
-It is typed:
+It is typed as:

     add :: (Streamable a) => DataMap -> DataKey -> a -> IO DataValue